srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     * Wait for some time, or for an event to occur, etc.
     * Repeat the loop

+    The following description explains the method code in more detail:

-    In this method, we create an instance of the **EnvironmentSensor** - we will add that class shortly.
+    * The first thing that your code does is create an instance of the **EnvironmentSensor** class.
+This is done outside the loop and is used to support simulating the sensor data inside the loop.
+You will add the **EnvironmentSensor** class shortly.

-    We then start an infinite loop - `while(true) {}` will repeat until the user hits **CTRL+C**.
+    * You then start an infinite loop - `while(true) {}` will repeat until the user hits **CTRL+C**.

-    We then read the temperature and humidity from our sensor and use those values to create a message string - we will add **CreateMessageString** in a moment.
+    * Within the loop, the first thing you do is read the temperature and humidity from your sensor and use those values to create a message string - you will add the code for **CreateMessageString** in a moment as well.

-    We then create the actual **message** by creating an instance of the **Message** class from the Azure IoT Device SDK - the data structure that represents the message that is used for interacting with IotHub.
-The constructor we use for the **Message** class requires that the message string be encoded as a byte array.
+    * Then you create the actual **message** that will be sent to IoT Hub.
+You do this by creating an instance of the **Message** class from the Azure IoT Device SDK - the data structure that represents the message that is used for interacting with Iot Hub (IoT Hub expects a specific message format).
+The constructor that you use for the **Message** class requires that the message string be encoded as a byte array.

+    * Next, you augment the message with additional properties - here, for example, you set the **temperatureAlert** property to true if the **currentTemperature** is greater than 30, otherwise false.

+    * You then send the telemetry message via the `await deviceClient.SendEventAsync(message);` call.
+Note that this line contains an `await` keyword.
+This instructs the compiler that the following code is asynchronous and will complete some time in the future - when it does complete, this method will continue executing on the next line.

+    * Finally, you write the message string to the local console window to show that telemetry has been sent to IoT Hub, and then wait for 1000 milliseconds (1 second) before repeating the loop.

+    > **Information**: You can learn more about `async`, `await` and asynchronous programming in C# [here](https://docs.microsoft.com/en-us/dotnet/csharp/async).

     > **Information**: The **Message** class is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.message?view=azure-dotnet)

-    Next we show that the message can be augmented with additional properties - here, for example, we set the **temperatureAlert** property to true if the **currentTemperature** is greater than 30, otherwise false.

-    We then send the telemetry via the `await deviceClient.SendEventAsync(message);` call.
-Note that the lines contains an `await` keyword.
-This instructs the compiler that the following code is asynchronous and will complete some time in the future - when it does complete, this method will continue executing on the next line.

-    Finally, we write out message showing the sent telemetry and then wait for 1000 milliseconds (1 second) before repeating the loop.
+1. Locate the `// INSERT CreateMessageString method below here` comment.

-1. To add the **CreateMessageString** method that creates a JSON string from the sensor readings, insert the following code beneath the `// INSERT CreateMessageString method below here` comment:
+1. To construct the **CreateMessageString** method that creates a JSON string from the sensor readings, enter the following code:

     ```csharp
     private static string CreateMessageString(double temperature, double humidity)